selcukcihan/aws-serverless-intro/backend/steps.md

 6. Package the lambdas and create them on the console.
 Remember to edit the file and method names on lambda console.

+* Remember to choose the correct architecture, for instance if lambda was created as x86 and you are on mac arm architecture, then the package script should take this into account
+* Remember to use the same python version as your local setup

 7. Increase lambda timeout and deploy the package.

 8. Create the S3 bucket for json data with default settings